Incoherent Approximation of Leakage in Quantum Error Correction: Incoherent leakage in error correcting codes

-\section{Decay of leakage superposition under stabilizer measurement}
+\subsection{Decay of leakage superposition under stabilizer measurement}

-In order to motivate the validity of the RPA within typical error correction simulations, we show that repeated stabilizer measurements have the effect of decohering the leakage and computational subspaces.
+In order to motivate the validity of the STA within typical error correction simulations, we show that repeated stabilizer measurements have the effect of decohering the leakage and computational subspaces.
+This is analogous to the observation that for coherent (and non-Pauli) errors acting on the computational subspace, stabilizer measurements effectively twirl the noise into a Pauli error model \cite{tomita_low-distance_2014,katabarwa_logical_2015,cai_constructing_2019}.
 To focus on the dominant effects, we assume that no leakage is caused by the CZ unitary.
 Furthermore we ignore any leakage in the measure qubit\citedfn{fn-dq-leak}, so that the unitary can be simply expressed as

 where the first coordinate corresponds to the (possibly leaky) data qubit and the second coordinate corresponds to the measure qubit.
 As seen in the above equation, we assume that if the data qubit is state $\ket{2}$, the Hamiltonian dynamics of the CZ gate causes the measure qubit to acquire a phase $\phi$ between the $\ket{0}$ and $\ket{1}$ states.
 The stabilizer measurement procedure can then be expressed as a product of unitaries